CARES Act Provider Relief Fund: For Providers

 - Revenue worksheet (if required by Field 15)

-- All Provider Relief Fund distributions will be paid to the Filing / Organizational TIN, and not directly to subsidiary TINs
+- All PRF distributions will be paid to the Filing or Organizational TIN, and not directly to subsidiary TINs

 Recipients who receive Provider Relief Fund payments must accept or reject funds within 90 days* through the Provider Relief Fund Application and Attestation Portal.